Nick8xo/Nike-website/README.md

 Nike Website
 This repository contains the source code for a Nike-themed website, showcasing various products and providing an interactive user experience.

-Table of Contents
-Demo
-Features
-Technologies Used
-Installation
-Usage
-Contributing
-License
-Contact
-Demo
-You can view a live demo of the website here: Nike Website Demo

 Features
 Responsive design compatible with various devices.
 Interactive product showcases.